MalikaIssayeva/MalikaIssayeva/README.md

 # MalikaIssayeva

 ## About Me
-I'm a computer science student, passionate about learning and building projects in HTML, CSS, JavaScript.
+I'm a computer science student, passionate about learning and building projects in HTML, CSS, JavaScript, Go.
 Currently focused on frontend development.

 ## Skills